FirstGoodHuman/Encryptor-Decryptor/README.md

 1)  First "Run it as Administrator", when u run it, it start and download/update some libraries...
 (Need internet!)

-2)  Then, u see this massage:
+2)  Then, u see this message:

 ![1](https://github.com/FirstGoodHuman/Encryptor-Decryptor/assets/153766571/b07037da-18e1-4a27-967c-a9fca908f48c)